-In this post, I’m going to cover building a portable USB device charging kit and how that fits well into your preps.
+In this post, I will cover building a portable USB device charging kit and how that fits well into your preps.

-I’ll go over the how what and why of building a device charging kit.
+I’ll review the how, what, and why of building a device charging kit.

 I also cover the cost of building your charging kit, including an itemized list of everything I put in the best charging kit I own – which I just put together this week.